Configuring Redundancy Parameters

 solace(configure/redundancy)# shutdown

-When you stop redundancy on the appliance, the following occurs:
+When you stop redundancy on the appliance event broker, the following occurs:

-• The appliance will be active for its VRID, but will not take activity for its mate VRID.
+• The appliance event broker will be active for its VRID, but will not take activity for its mate VRID.

-• The appliance immediately announces its local VRID with the highest possible priority supported by VRRP and completely stops announcing its mate VRID.
-The same priority levels are also advertised through the CSPF protocol, to ensure that all appliances in the network recognize that the VRID mastership changes immediately.
+• The appliance event broker immediately announces its local VRID with the highest possible priority supported by VRRP and completely stops announcing its mate VRID.
+The same priority levels are also advertised through the CSPF protocol, to ensure that all appliance event brokers in the network recognize that the VRID mastership changes immediately.

-To start the redundancy facility on an appliance, enter the following CONFIG commands:
+To start the redundancy facility on an appliance event broker, enter the following CONFIG commands:

 solace# configure